Locations:

 Are digital rectal exams performed during colonoscopies?

 Your healthcare provider may perform a digital rectal exam as a first step during a colonoscopy.
 However, they don’t usually perform a prostate exam during this type of DRE.
 They just use this type of DRE to evaluate and lubricate your anal canal in preparation for the colonoscopy.
-Therefore, ask your provider if they could check your prostate during the DRE for a colonoscopy.
-It could screen for two of the top causes of cancer at the same time.
+So, ask your provider if they could check your prostate during the DRE for a colonoscopy.

 A note from Cleveland Clinic

-While the thought of a digital rectal exam may not be pleasant, the procedure is typically quick and painless.
-If your healthcare provider says it’s time to get a DRE, it’s important to listen to them.
-DREs can help with the early diagnosis of prostate cancer, other types of cancer and other conditions involving your pelvic region.
+Look, we get it.
+A digital rectal exam sounds embarrassing and downright uncomfortable.
+While the thought of a DRE may not be pleasant, the procedure is typically quick and painless.
+And your healthcare provider has seen it all before.
+Nothing to be embarrassed about.
+If your provider says it’s time to get a DRE, it’s important to listen to them.
+DREs can help determine what’s going on up there and may help with the early diagnosis of certain diseases and conditions.

 Medically Reviewed